Living With Conditions Insurance and Planning

 The first one involves the coverage of “preventive health services”; services that aim to help people stay healthy.
 This section basically states that insurance providers must fully cover preventive care and screenings for babies, children, and teens.
 This means without co-pays, co-insurance, or deductibles; the insurance provider pays for it all.
 Parents may request newborn screening tests for conditions not typically screened for by their state to ensure that their babies are screened for all conditions on the Recommended Uniform Screening Panel (RUSP).
 So, even if your state does not offer a screening for one of the diseases on this list, you many request one and have insurance cover it.
 Learn more about preventive health services under the ACA here.

-Most notably, this includes screening for critical congenital heart disease (CCHD) and severe combined immunodeficiency (SCID), the two conditions most recently added to the RUSP (September 2011 and May 2010 respectively).
+Most notably, this includes screening for critical congenital heart disease (CCHD) and severe combined immunodeficiency (SCID).
 Insurance companies have one year from when a condition is added to the RUSP to comply with the mandate to cover screening for that condition.
 There are currently no states screening for every condition on the RUSP, but several are screening for all but one condition.
 To see what your state screens for, visit your state’s page.

 There are certain individual and group plans known as “grandfathered plans” that were in existence prior to the signing of the Act in March of 2010.
 If your health insurance plan was created or bought before the Act was signed, your coverage may be different.
 It is important to be aware of the status of your family’s insurance plan to know whether you will be completely covered for these preventive services, including newborn screening.